 For maximum resistance and safety, a genuine part must be used for replacement.

 To minimise the risk of the principal connection coming loose, the principal clip should be fitted with the closed part of the "U" in the direction of the chain rotation.

-- (A).
-Clip. - (B).
-Chain direction of rotation.
+(A).
+Clip.(B).
+Direction of the rotation.